 Say hello & book here: +27 21 010 6444 | email@example.com

-Liam Tomlin, of Chef Warehouse fame, and Dimo Papachristodoulou from The Fat Cactus and Long Street Cafe joined forced to open Thali in 2016.
+Liam Tomlin, of Chef Warehouse fame, and Dimo Papachristodoulou from The Fat Cactus and Long Street Cafe, joined forces to open Thali in 2016.

-The restaurant can best be described as offering “Indian fine dining“.
+The restaurant can best be described as “Indian fine dining“.

-Yet, it is so much more than that – an interpretation of Indian food that features dishes from across the Indian country, maximising on flavour, and enhancing presentation and the fine dining aspect.
+It is an interpretation of Indian food that features dishes from across the Indian country, maximising flavour and enhancing presentation and the fine dining aspect.

 You’ll find them here: 3 Park Road, Gardens

 Say hello & book here: +27 21 286 2110 | firstname.lastname@example.org